CodrixWorkspace/KnowledgeBase/articles/spring_boot_validation.md

 }
 ```

-Spring Boot validation errors are mapped to ConstraintViolationException.
+Spring Boot validation errors are mapped to **`ConstraintViolationException`**.
 If no exception handler is defined, validation might not work properly.
-Add a global exception handler to handle validation errors:
+Add a **global exception handler** to handle validation errors:

 ```java
 @ControllerAdvice